tunafishhyyyy/TDS_project1/README.md

     - In-memory storage is used for all embeddings.
 With 10 files of ~8 MB each (~80 MB total), this is efficient and serverless-friendly.
 4. **API**
     - A FastAPI app exposes a `/api/` endpoint that accepts a question and optional base64 image, computes embeddings (using Jina AI), retrieves relevant content, and returns an answer with supporting links.
+    - The API is deployed on Vercel for public access and serverless scalability.

 ## Models Used